asalgan/dvr/README.md

 What gave me some trouble

-I believe there is either an issue or something I can't figure out yet with Rails 4.1 and the respond_to do |format| block when you do format.js in Rails 4.1.0.
+I believe there is either an issue or something I haven't figured out yet with Rails 4.1 and the respond_to do |format| block when you do format.js in Rails 4.1.0.
 I tried implementing an AJAX call that tells the user which show is currently recording (which I am able to pull using @overlapping_shows) but couldn't get that piece to work.